LIT-Protocol/lit-access-control-conditions-modal/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-This package provides a modal for the use with Lit Protocol that lets the user choose the access control conditions under which to share content or data.
+This React package provides a modal for the use with Lit Protocol that lets the user choose the access control conditions under which to share content or data.

 # Installation

 `yarn add lit-access-control-conditions-modal`

+Note: This project requires React as a peer dependency so make sure you are using this in a project with React installed

 # Usage